theam/workshop-eLLMental/README.md

     │   ├── settings.gradle
     │   └── ...
     └── workshop-kotlin

+The project structure contains the following components:

+- `src/main/java/com/theagilemonkeys/workshop`: This package contains the main application code.
+  - `WorkshopApplication.java`: The entry point of the SpringBoot application.
+  - `config`: This package contains the configuration for environmental variables.
+  - `controllers`: Contains the SpringBoot controllers for handling HTTP requests.
+  - `services`: Contains the Semantic Search service implementation.

+- `src/main/resources`: This folder contains the application configuration files.
+  - `application.yml`: A configuration file for setting up environmental variables.
+  - `The Pragmatic Programmer - Dave Thomas, Andy Hunt.txt`: Sample documentation file.

+### Step 3: Setting up the development environment

+Before you start making changes to the code, you need to configure the application variables necessary for the Semantic Search service to work.
+Follow the steps below:

+1. Open the `application.yml` file located in the `workshop-java/src/main/resources/` directory.

+2. Modify the application variables with the values provided in our [1password](https://start.1password.com/open/i?a=Z7M3NNFDB5FWNDINTDJPDR6MI4&v=gohapx2edta6xazhcluyply6ku&i=xzh3u7o5zfgkvecmccd6dsuu2q&h=theagilemonkeys.1password.com).

+3. **Make sure to use a unique value for `pineconeNamespace`.** For example, we suggest you use your first and last name, like `YOUR_FIRST_NAME_YOUR_LAST_NAME`.
+But you are more than welcome to be creative and have fun :stuck_out_tongue_closed_eyes:.

+> [!WARNING]
+> The unique value for `pineconeNamespace` is important to avoid conflicts with other developers in the workshop.

+1. Save the changes to the `application.yml` file.

+### Step 4: Running the project

+To run the Semantic Search service, follow these steps:

+1. Open IntelliJ IDEA.

+2. Open the project by clicking on `File -> Open` and navigate to the cloned project directory.

+3. In the project structure, go to `src/main/java/com/theagilemonkeys/workshop` and open the `WorkshopApplication.java` file.

+4. Right-click on the `WorkshopApplication` class and select `Run 'WorkshopApplication'`.

+   Alternatively, you can click on the green play button next to the `WorkshopApplication` class.

+5. The application will start running locally on your machine.

+Now you have set up your development environment and run the Semantic Search service.

-### Step 3: Complete the functionalities
+### Step 5: Complete the functionalities

-In order to use the functionalities provided by eLLMental, we will need to use the SemanticSearch library.
-Below are the functionalities that we need to create:

-In the `SemanticSearchService` we need to get the enviromental variables.
-In addition, we need to create the necessary components to use the SemanticSearch library.
-This includes: the OpenAI client, the OpenAIEmbeddingsModel, the PineconeVectorStore and using that components we can create the SemanticSearch service.
-You can find more details in the documentation: [Getting started](https://kotlin.ellmental.com/getting_started)
+To use the eLLMental library for semantic search, you need to complete the following functionalities in the `SemanticSearchService`:

+1. Get the application variables: Modify the `SemanticSearchService` to retrieve the application variables mentioned in the `application.yml` file.

+2. Create necessary components: Initialize the OpenAI client, OpenAIEmbeddingsModel, and PineconeVectorStore to use the eLLMental library for semantic search.
+Refer to the [Getting Started](https://kotlin.ellmental.com/getting_started) documentation for more details.

-The `learn` function is responsible for processing and sending chunks into the vector database for learning purposes (creating embeddings).
-Before consume this function  you need use the appropriate function to divides the book into smaller chunks for processing it.
+3. Implement the `learn` function: This function processes and sends chunks of text to the vector database for learning purposes (creating embeddings).
+Before consuming this function, divide the text into smaller chunks using the appropriate function.

-On the other hand, the `search` function allows you to perform embedding retrieval from the database.
-This function expects to recieve the user's question.
+4. Implement the `search` function: This function performs embedding retrieval from the database based on user's input question.

-Furthermore, we will develop HTTP services with SpringBoot to interact with the backend.
-This allows you to seamlessly integrate eLLMental's robust semantic search and learning capabilities into your applications and leverage its advanced natural language processing functionalities.
+Once the `SemanticSearchService` is fully implemented, you will also need to connect the code to the corresponding controllers.

-### Step 4: Ingest the documentation
+### Step 6: Ingest the documentation

-Since eLLMental currently only receives processed embeddings, we need to process the documentation first.
-In this kata, we have provided a basic function that divides the book into smaller chunks to fit the context window of the embedding model.
-For simplicity, we adopt a straightforward approach in this example, dividing the text into chunks of 1000 characters each.
-However, it's important to note that **more sophisticated methods are available**, and **utilizing them can significantly enhance the performance of semantic search**.
+Since vector stores only accept processed embeddings, you need to process the documentation before using the search service.
+In the example provided, the documentation is divided into smaller chunks of 1000 characters each.
+However, you can use more advanced methods for better performance.

-Once the documentation is divided into chunks, we can employ the "learn" function of SemanticSearch to generate embeddings for each chunk.
-These embeddings represent the semantic meaning of the text and serve as the foundation for efficient searching and matching of queries.

-After generating the embeddings, we store them locally in Chroma (or another solution like pinecone), a vector storage solution.
-This ensures that the processed documentation is readily accessible for future searches and analysis, eliminating the need to repeatedly process the original text.
+1. Use the provided function in the kata to divide the documentation into smaller chunks.

+2. Use the `learn` function in the `SemanticSearchService` to generate embeddings for each chunk.

+3. Store the generated embeddings in a vector storage solution like Chroma.

+> [!NOTE]
-Remember, while we used a simple approach to process the documentation in this example, more advanced methods can be applied to achieve even better results in real-world scenarios.
+> In real-world scenarios, more advanced methods can be applied to process the documentation and achieve better results.

-## How to test the application?
+## Testing the Application

+To test the Semantic Search service, we will use Swagger.

+1. Make sure the application is running locally on your machine.

+2. Open a web browser and enter the following URL: [http://localhost:8080/docs](http://localhost:8080/docs).

+3. Swagger will generate interactive and user-friendly documentation from the API code annotations, allowing you to explore and interact with the API endpoints effectively.

+4. Use the Swagger UI to test various API endpoints and verify the functionality of the Semantic Search service.

+Now you have successfully built and tested the Semantic Search service using SpringBoot.
+You can further enhance the functionality or integrate it into your own applications as needed.

+Happy coding!

 In order to test the application, we will use swagger.
 Swagger simplifies the documentation and testing of APIs by generating interactive and user-friendly documentation from API code annotations.
 It helps developers and users understand, explore, and interact with APIs more effectively.